-The brewing industry is evolving rapidly: as of January 2014, U.S. craft brewers consumed more than 25 percent of the total malt consumed by U.S. brewers, and that proportion is growing rapidly.
+The brewing industry is evolving rapidly: as of January 2018, U.S. craft brewers consumed nearly 40% of the total malt consumed by U.S. brewers, and that proportion continues to grow.
 The North American barley malt supply chain must likewise evolve rapidly to meet the very different needs of all-malt beer brewers.

 To produce all-malt beer brands, craft brewers seek barley malts with: